Jungar111/multi_agent_reinforcement_learning/README.md

 - `main.py`: Runs the A2C (Advantage Actor-Critic) algorithm.
 - `main_SAC.py`: Executes the Soft Actor-Critic (SAC) algorithm.

-To run the default simulation for San Francisco, use:
+To run the A2C algorithm for San Francisco, use:

 ```bash
 python main.py